 - Turn off all equipment in computer labs.

 - Turn off all unnecessary lights, including overhead lighting, lighting in unoccupied rooms, equipment and storage areas.
-Reduce overhead lighting, decorative lighting, signage and other indoor and exterior lighting that is not necessary for security or safety.
+Reduce overhead lighting, decorative lighting, signage and other lighting inside and out not necessary for security and safety.

 - Maintain security and safety lighting at the lowest acceptable levels.